 On resale websites like StubHub, you can buy tickets in advance and you have a lot of flexibility to search the prices and seats you want, and they often offer lower than retail prices.

-The major con is that you may have to spend more money than you would if you waited until you are in New York and can take advantage of the different ways to get cheap tickets described below.
+The major downside is that you may have to spend more money than you would if you waited until you are in New York and can take advantage of the different ways to get cheap tickets described below.

 This podcast offers bite-sized audio clips with tips on how to plan your trip to NYC.
 You can get our podcast on Apple, Google, or wherever you get your podcasts.

-One can buy tickets for same-night performances at the well-known TKTS booths located in Manhattan.
+You can buy tickets for same-night performances at the well-known TKTS booths located in Manhattan.

 Expect long lines at the TKTS booths, especially at the Times Square location, and plan your day accordingly.